House moves to hold Attorney General Merrick Garland in contempt for withholding Biden audio

 If efforts to cite Garland are successful, he will become the third attorney general to be held in contempt of Congress.
 But it is unlikely that the Justice Department — which Garland oversees — would prosecute him.
 The White House's decision to exert executive privilege over the audio recording, shielding it from Congress, would make it exceedingly difficult to make a criminal case against Garland.

-The White House has repeatedly slammed Republicans’ motives for pursuing contempt and dismissed their efforts to obtain the audio as purely political.
+The White House and congressional Democrats have slammed Republicans’ motives for pursuing a contempt citation and dismissed their efforts to obtain the audio as purely political.
+They also pointed out that Jordan, the GOP chair of the House Judiciary Committee, defied his own congressional subpoena last session.

+“This contempt resolution will do very little, other than smear the reputation of Merrick Garland, who will remain a good and decent public servant no matter what Republicans say about him today,” New York Rep. Jerry Nadler, the top Democrat on the Judiciary Committee, said during floor debate.

 Garland has defended the Justice Department, saying officials have gone to extraordinary lengths to provide information to the committees about Special Counsel Hur's investigation, including a transcript of Biden's interview with him.